omundy/learn-javascript/README.md

 ## Data Visualization
-Data visualization with Javascript

-See this page [js-topics-visualization.md](js-topics-visualization.md) for information about developing charts and data visualizations with Javascript.
+See [topics-visualization.md](topics-visualization.md) for information about developing charts and data visualizations with Javascript.

 ## Browser Extensions
-Extensions literally "extend" what browsers can do by adding additional functionality

-See this page [js-topics-extensions.md](js-topics-extensions.md) for information about developing browser extensions.
+See [topics-extensions.md](topics-extensions.md) for information about developing browser extensions.

 ### Mapping

-See this page [js-topics-maps.md](js-topics-mapping.md) for information about developing interactive maps with Javascript.
+See [topics-maps.md](topics-maps.md) for information about developing interactive maps with Javascript.